2023 Parent Handbook

 AYS works with and follows all local, state, and CDC guidelines for camp safety.
 During the COVID-19 pandemic, AYS reviews and updates its individual site safety plans on a regular basis.
 Please speak directly with your Youth Development Leader for information about AYS safety and our plans to keep students safe all summer long.

-Parents are required to inform AYS staff about their child’s participation in Summer Enrichment.
+Parents are required to inform AYS staff about their child’s participation in Summer Days.
 Please make sure to inform staff of any vacations, appointments, or other events that may affect your child’s schedule.

 DROP-OFF & PICK-UP